-- 1. Call the person to order, advising that person about the infraction. - 2.
-Advise the person that the infraction must cease immediately, or the person will be ordered to leave the meeting. - 3.
-Order the person to leave the meeting.
-If the person does not leave voluntarily, the presiding officer will direct the Chief of Police or the officer present to escort the person out of the meeting.
-If the offending person is a member of the City Council, the presiding officer shall call for a vote on the expulsion of that Councilmember from the meeting, and such vote requires a two-thirds majority for adoption.
+- 6.2.5.3 Order the person to leave the meeting.
+If the person does not leave voluntarily, the Chief of Police or officer present will be directed by the presiding officer to escort the person out of the meeting.
+If the offending person is a member of City Council, the presiding officer shall call for a vote on the expulsion of that Councilmember from the meeting, and such vote requires a two-thirds majority for adoption. - 6.3 Police Action.
 A police officer may remove an individual or individuals for disrupting a meeting as authorized by Texas Penal Code Section 42.05.
 If the Mayor fails to maintain order and decorum, the Councilmembers may compel the Mayor to enforce this provision following due parliamentary procedure, which affirms such compulsion by a majority vote of the City Council.